-For Proposal 1, the election of directors, the three persons receiving the highest number of "FOR" votes at the Annual Meeting will be elected.
-Proposals 2, 3 and 4 require the affirmative "FOR" vote of the holders of a majority of the shares present at the Annual Meeting or voting by proxy and entitled to vote.
-Abstentions have the same effect as votes "AGAINST" Proposals 2,3 and 4.
+For Proposal 1, the election of directors, the two persons receiving the highest number of "FOR" votes at the Annual Meeting will be elected.
+Proposals 2 and 3 require the affirmative "FOR" vote of the holders of a majority of the shares present at the Annual Meeting or voting by proxy and entitled to vote.
+Abstentions have the same effect as votes "AGAINST" Proposals 2 and 3.

 If you hold shares beneficially in street name and do not provide your broker or nominee with voting instructions, your shares may constitute "broker non-votes."
 Broker non-votes occur when shares held by a broker for a beneficial owner are not voted because the broker did not receive voting instructions from the beneficial owner and lacked discretionary authority to vote the shares.
-A broker is entitled to vote shares held for a beneficial owner on "routine" matters without instructions from the beneficial owner of those shares.
+A broker is entitled to vote shares held for a beneficial owner of those shares.
 Absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on "non-routine" matters.
-At our Annual Meeting, only the ratification of Ernst & Young LLP as our independent registered public accounting firm for 2020 is considered a routine matter.
-The election of directors, the approval of the Amended and Restated Veracyte, Inc. Employee Stock Purchase Plan and the advisory vote on compensation of our named executive officers are non-routine matters.
+At our Annual Meeting, only the ratification of Ernst & Young LLP as our independent registered public accounting firm for 2021 is considered a routine matter.
+The election of directors and the advisory vote on compensation of our named executive officers are non-routine matters.
 Broker non-votes are counted for purposes of determining whether a quorum is present, but have no effect on the outcome of the matters voted upon.
 Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to attend the Annual Meeting.